signed/til/osx/about_keys.md

 # About keys on macOS
-^ is the ctrl key
+- ^ is the ctrl key
-⌘ is the command key
+- ⌘ is the command key
-⌥ is the option/alt key
+- ⌥ is the option/alt key
-⇧ is the shift keys
+- ⇧ is the shift key

 ## Keyboard ##

 ```